-E. Enterprise Funds Transfers (NEW)
+F. Enterprise Funds Transfers

 BACKGROUND: The City of Coconut Creek strives to maintain a diversified and stable revenue system to avoid reliance on any one revenue source and minimize dependence on property taxes.
 Charges for services are used to recover the partial or full costs of providing services that benefit individual users.
 Additionally, it is the City's policy that new and/or regular ongoing operating costs are funded with regular ongoing revenue sources.
-(2022 Annual Comprehensive Financial Report).
+(2023 Annual Comprehensive Financial Report).

-The City currently maintains 9 enterprise funds for water and wastewater services.
+The City currently maintains 3 enterprise funds for water and wastewater services.
 In 2022, HB 621/SB 1162 would have prohibited municipalities that used revenues from utilities to fund general government services from receiving state funding, including grants, for certain local projects.
 In 2023, HB 1331 would have both limited local authority to set rates and capped the amount of revenues that could be transferred from utilities to fund other services.
+In 2024, bills advanced in both Houses that would have accomplished the same.

-POSITION: The City of Coconut Creek supports the preservation of municipal authority to manage municipal revenue sources and realize a reasonable rate of return on their proprietary assets, investments and services (FLC 2024).
+POSITION: The City of Coconut Creek supports the preservation of municipal authority to manage municipal revenue sources and establish a reasonable amount that can be transferred from utilities to fund other services (FLC 2025).